thoughtspot/thoughtspot.github.io/_admin/data-security/set-rls.md

 1. Open the Rule Builder.
 2. Use the Rule Builder window to enter a row security rule.

-   You'll type in an expression, which gets evaluated for every row and group combination.
+   You'll type in an expression, which gets e<p></p>valuated for every row and group combination.
 If the rule evaluates to true for a particular row and group, that group will be able to see that row.
 Use the variable **ts_groups** to refer to the group name.
-For example, the expression ts_groups = location would allow users to only see rows where the value in the location column was the same as their group name.
+For example, the expression `ts_groups = location` would allow users to only see rows where the value in the location column was the same as their group name.

    Notice how this type of security rule is self-maintaining.
 If you were to later add additional locations, the rule will still work, as long as users are placed in the group that matches their location.

      ![]({{ site.baseurl }}/images/rls_enter_expression.png "Enter an expression")